polytypic/f-omega-mu/SYNTAX.md

 8. When applied to literals, sign operators are interpreted at compile-time.

 9. Binary logical connectives, `∧` and `∨`, evaluate their arguments lazily.

+10. Structural joins `∨` and meets `∧` are eliminated during type checking and are not allowed over arbitrary or unknown types.

 ### Alternative tokens